ThirdRealityStudios/GUInness/README.md

 This means, it isn't the effort worth until now to note every single change.
 Anyway, there are of course dozens of comments and a sample application (Main.java) for better understanding.
 It really shouldn't lack of brief comments in the code actually..👍

+# History
+GUInness was originally written first because I wanted to build a solid structure in order to build 2D games more easily.
+At all I want to build a simple strategy game which probably lacks of graphics but is rich in terms of features.
+I could have used available game engines from the web but my plan was it to build everything up from scratch, so that's the challenge for me.

 # Stats / Nice To Know (as of Sep 12 2020)